openshift-cs/rosaworkshop/rosa-workshop/rosa/18-deploy_hcp.md

 ROSA HCP requires two things to be created before deploying the cluster:

-1. VPC - This is a "BYO VPC" model
+1. VPC - This is a "bring-your-own VPC" model (also referred to as BYO-VPC)
-1. OIDC configuration
+1. OIDC configuration (and an OIDC provider with that specific configuration)

 Let's create those first.